uva-engineering-decision-analysis/class_notes/Session_6.md

    - *Example:* Maximize expected payoffs.
    - *Example:* Maximize expected utility of payoffs.
-   - *Example:* 'Minimax': Choose the action to minimize possible loss, irrespective of probabilities.
+   - *Example:* 'Minimax': Choose the action to minimize possible loss, irrespective of probabilities. (extreme form of risk aversion)

  * The decision-making principle encodes the actor's attitude towards risk -- the willingness to accept losses in some uncertain states of the world, in exchange for acheiving gains in other states of the world.
     - The study of attitudes towards risk and loss is huge topic in economics, finance, and psychology.
 We will cover it only glancingingly.
     - For your applications, just at minimum be aware that the actor's optimum choices may not be driven by goal to maximize expected gains (= minimize expected losses).